seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_models_and_msgs.md

 `ctx` will be accessible from all pages - it's our "shared" state.
 The fields in `Context` and `User` will probably change while we will be integrating the identity provider.

-The app drops the previous page `Model` when routing to the another page.
+The app drops the previous page `Model` while it's routing to the another page.
 It's not always the best option but it's the simplest and the most predictable way to switch pages.
 (If you don't want to drop `Model`s, see the example [pages_keep_state](https://github.com/seed-rs/seed/tree/8d04fcde8a22f785fa20d28cb2f1a9b3b2d7e790/examples/pages_keep_state).)

 We should be able to represent all header buttons as links - we need only one `Msg` variant `UrlChanged`.